Liberal Theology’s Struggle with Modern ArchaeologyDownload Study

-This discovery, along with those dating to 1500 B.C. from the turquoise mines of Serabit el- Khadim (discovered by Petrie in 1904) and the Gezar Calendar (found by Macalister in the 1900s) display beyond any shadow of doubt an ability to write in the Mosaic period.
+This discovery, along with those dating to 1500 B.C. from the turquoise mines of Serabit el-Khadim (discovered by Petrie in 1904) and the Gezer calendar (found by Macalister in the 1900s), displays beyond any shadow of doubt an ability to write in the Mosaic period.

 B. THE NUZI TABLETS

 These discoveries were found by Chiera and Speiser in the area of Nuzi (near Kirkuk) on the Tigris River in 1925.
-They date from the 15th century B.C.
+These tablets date from the fifteenth century B.C.
 Revealed from the study of these thousands of tablets are the customs of the time.
-They display Abraham’s culture prior to his sojourn to Egypt such as the acceptable practice of selling one’s birthright.
-An illustration of this within the tablets is the story of a brother being recompensed for selling his primogeniture to his younger brother in exchange for three sheep.
-This parallels Genesis 25:33 wherein Esau sold his birthright to Jacob.
+They display Abraham’s culture prior to his sojourn to Egypt, such as the acceptable practice of selling one’s birthright.
+An illustration of this within the tablets is the story of a brother’s being recompensed for selling his primogeniture to his younger brother in exchange for three sheep.
+This example parallels Genesis 25:33, wherein Esau sold his birthright to Jacob.
 Another instance is the binding character of a deathbed will, which is characterized biblically between Isaac and Jacob in the book of Genesis.

 Another discovery in a similar support role of negating Wellhausianism is provided by The Mari Tablets.
 They were discovered by an archaeologist named Parrot near the city of Tel Hariri on the Euphrates River in 1933.
-They contain direct evidence that during the 18th century B.C. a people group existed referred to as the Hibiru, which as it turns out, is an ancient Akkadian reference to Abraham’s people found in the Book of Genesis.
+These tablets contain direct evidence that during the eighteenth century B.C., a people group existed referred to as the Hibiru, which, as it turns out, is an ancient Akkadian reference to Abraham’s people found in the book of Genesis.
 The philological understanding of the word relates to a Canaanite meaning of “wanderers” or “people from the other side.”

-Furthermore, The Ebla Tablets nail the liberals’ coffin shut as it pertains to Abraham.
-This 1964 archaeological discovery of a whole ancient library (subsequently unearthed in 1974) testify to the veracity of the secular Kings as recorded in Genesis 14 who existed during the time of Abraham.
+Furthermore, the Ebla Tablets nail the liberals’ coffin shut as it pertains to Abraham.
+This 1964 archaeological discovery of a whole ancient library (subsequently unearthed in 1974) testifies to the veracity of the secular kings as recorded in Genesis 14 who existed during the time of Abraham.

 C. THE BABYLONIAN CODE OF HAMMURABI

-This 1901 discovery by Scheil serves to indicate the numerous similarities between the societal laws indicated in the biblical books of Exodus, Leviticus and Numbers and Babylonian culture.
-This account of the law code of ancient Babylon displays forms of crime punishment for breaches in contracts.
-There is an “if . . . then” structure to the writings.
-For sure some laws and forms of punishment differ due to societal ideologies, but that is not the issue.
+This 1901 discovery by Scheil serves to indicate the numerous similarities between the societal laws indicated in the biblical books of Exodus, Leviticus, and Numbers and Babylonian culture.
+This account of the law code of ancient Babylon displays forms of punishment for the crime of breaches in contracts.
+There is an “if…then” structure to the writings.
+For sure, some laws and forms of punishment differ due to societal ideologies, but that difference is not the issue.
 Rather, the archaeological discovery serves to illustrate the existence of a penal code at the time of Moses.

 D. THE TELL EL-AMARNA TABLETS

 Wellhausen proponents propagated their belief that the account of the conquest of Palestine and the Transjordan as recorded in the biblical books of Numbers and Joshua was grossly unhistorical.
-But subsequent archaeological excavations indicate that it was historical.
-It is interesting to note who turned out to be “grossly unhistorical.
+But subsequent archaeological excavations indicate that the accounts were indeed historical.
+Who turned out to be “grossly unhistorical” is interesting to note!

 In fact, if theologians proffered the same theories today, they would be laughed at.
-States Albright (my favorite archaeologists):
+Albright (my favorite archaeologist) states the following:

-Here are some applicable thoughts to take away from this week’s faith-building study:
+Some applicable thoughts to take away from this faith-building study are as follows:

 A. BE DISCERNING OF FALSE TEACHERS

 Much can be learned from the arrogant scholarship of Wellhausianism.
 What follows are keys to identifying liberal theologians.
-The NT has many warnings about false religious leaders who lead people astray, leaving them ship-wrecked regarding the faith.
-They will shipwreck nations too if you let them: Liberal theology is too often the seedbed, the basis of liberal political theory (a subject I have addressed in much greater detail in other studies).
+The NT contains many warnings about false religious leaders who lead people astray, leaving them shipwrecked regarding the faith.
+If allowed, they will also shipwreck nations.
+Liberal theology is too often the seedbed, the basis of liberal political theory (a subject I have addressed in much greater detail in other studies).

 B. HOLD TO A HIGH VIEW OF SCRIPTURE